-ing standards Global Reporting Initiative (GRI).
+The consolidated annual report refers to a single financial year and is prepared in accordance with the International Accounting Standards, The Companies Act, the Solvency II Directive and international sustainability reporting standards Global Reporting Initiative (GRI).
 The annual report is prepared in cooperation with Sava Re specialist services.
 The consolidated annual report incorporates all legal entities constituting the Sava Re Group.

-tions of the annual report.
+Sustainability reporting is integrated in individual sections of the annual report.
 Disclosures are specially indicated with interactive references.
 The section "Sustainable Development in the Sava Re Group" provides disclosures and other specific business impacts not covered by other sections of the annual report.